Identifying Relapse Triggers

 - Ignoring emotions and hoping they'll just go away

 This commitment to attend meetings helps you feel a part of the group.
-It gives you a safe place to share uncomfortable feelings.
+It gives you a safe place when uncomfortable feelings surface.

 You need a safe place to express these emotions so they don't get pushed under the rug.
 Stuffing feelings is a old behavior that can lead to using again.